jykob/TSBot/docs/source/queries.md

 # Queries

 TSBot implements a query builder to ease the use of building commands.
-In this chapter you will learn how to use the query system in TSBot.
+In this chapter you will learn how to use the query system.

 ---